 With in-person events still on hold for the foreseeable future, Instagram Live has created a space for businesses and brand communities to come together no matter where they are, and even provides the opportunity to expand to people who have never heard of your business before.
 Another pro: Virtual events also cost significantly less, which can be helpful for small businesses with limited budgets.

 There you have it!
-The 8 Instagram trends & features your business needs to be using in 2021.
+The 8 Instagram trends & features your business needs to be using *right now*.
 Check out the full article from Later here, and happy Instagramming!